ArefEinizade2/ProductGraphSleepNet/README.md

 ![This is an image](AllNetwork.png)

-## Reproduce the results on the MASS-SS3 database:
+## Reproduce the results on the public Montreal Archive of Sleep Studies (MASS)-SS3 database:

 Step 1: Download the raw .edf files ("* Base.edf" and "* PSG.edf") of the MASS-SS3 database from the following link and put them in the "MASS SS3 raw edf" folder.